wolfgangfist/gema/README.md

 ```

 ### 6. Finetuning
 To finetune CSM all you need are some wav audio files with the speaker voice you want to train, just the raw wavs.
+The wavs should be short clips of the desired voice speaking a sentance.
 Place them in a folder called audio_data and run lora.py.
 You can configure the exact training params such as batch size, number of epochs and learning rate by modifying the values at the top of lora.py.
 You will need a CUDA gpu with at least 12gb of vram depending on your dataset size and training params.